mermehr/redmind-docs/notes/Tools/parrot-docker-lab..md

 ---

-## noVNC desktop option
+## noVNC desktop

-If X11 is annoying, run a lightweight XFCE desktop in-browser (quick sketch):
+If X11 is annoying, run a lightweight XFCE desktop in-browser:

 ```bash
 docker run -it --name parrot-vnc -p 6901:6901 \